 Board of Directors Diversity

 We have an Ethics, Nominating, and Corporate Governance Committee Charter that speaks to our hiring practices for board positions, including focusing on diversity.
-The committee considers in its review of nominees for director factors such as honesty, loyalty, personal lifestyle, values, disciplines, ethics, age, experience, gender, race, ethnicity, culture, sexual orientation, expertise, background, and skills.
-These factors are assessed with the perceived needs of the company and the board at that point in time to maintain a diverse group.
+The committee considers in its review of nominees for director multiple factors which are assessed with the perceived needs of the company and the board at that point in time to maintain a diverse group.
 Upon the occurrence of any vacancy on the board, the committee will actively seek out highly-qualified candidates, including female candidates and racially or ethnically diverse candidates, to include as qualified candidates from which an ultimate nominee for director is chosen.

 The David and Lorna Gladstone Foundation